LefanHu/MasterQuoter/README.md

 - Implement listing quotes for specific people
 - Implement game of guessing who said the quotes
 - Make a cache, open file globally, save it, don't close it
+- Embed colors for bot messages (refer below for resources)

 ## Note to contributers
 Do not use client.run(), ruse bot.run() instead as "bot" is a subclass of "client.